Elton John Battling ‘Potentially Deadly’ Infection — Forced To Cancel Las Vegas Shows

 Oh no!
 On the heels of canceling his April and May Las Vegas performances, Elton John (through his rep) revealed he’s battling a rare infection that could potentially be ‘deadly.’
-Read on to find out if the legendary singer is recovering!
+Read on for all the details on the singer’s mysterious illness.

-Breathe easy music fans, Elton John, 70, is reportedly on the mend following a horrific health scare.
-The singer was traveling through South America on tour when he contracted the “rare” and “potentially deadly” infection, according to his rep who spoke with People on April 24.
+Poor Elton John!
+The 70-year old singer was traveling through South America on tour when he contracted the “rare” and “potentially deadly” infection, according to his rep who spoke with People on April 24.
 “During his return flight home from Santiago, Chile, he became violently ill,” he told the publication.
 “Upon returning to the U.K., Elton’s doctors admitted him to hospital, where he underwent immediate treatment to remove the infection.”

-It sounds like the famous pianist is going to be just fine!
+But don’t worry music fans, Elton is reportedly on the mend following his terrifying health scare.
 That being said, Elton is taking a break from performing to focus on his health just in case any complications should arise.
 That means his Las Vegas residency, the Million Dollar Piano at The Colosseum at Caesars Palace, is being put on hold for the months of April and May.
 Now the singer is resting at home after spending two full days in intensive care.
 Elton was released from the hospital on April 22, according to his rep.

 Elton John Turns 70 — See His Amazing Birthday Bash